-The fair value of level three unlisted equity securities was determined by an independent qualified valuer based on discounted cash flow.
+The fair value of level three unlisted equity securities as at 31st December 2017 was determined by an independent qualified valuer based on discounted cash flow.
 The Directors reviewed the valuation performed by the independent valuer for financial reporting purposes.

-The main level three inputs used by the Group were derived and evaluated as follows:
+The main level three inputs used by the Group are derived and evaluated as follows: